zeppiununun/GaussLearn/README.md

-Tutoring coding techniques and Gaussian elimination
+Tutoring on coding techniques and Gaussian elimination